-The Vegetarian Society Cookery School manager
+Head of the Vegetarian Society Cookery School

 Sam says: “I love that I’m able to pass on my knowledge and skills through the cookery school.
-I aim to inspire people to be more creative when preparing food for themselves and their families and to thoroughly enjoy cooking.”
+I always aim to inspire people to be more creative when preparing food for themselves and their families and to thoroughly enjoy cooking.”

-She has worked with big organisations, including the LGBT Foundation and Manchester University, and she has catered for the England women’s cricket team too.
+She has worked with big organisations, including the LGBT Foundation and Manchester University, and has catered for the England women’s cricket team too.